School Field Trips: Every Child Outside

 preK – 3rd

 Students will participate in activities that demonstrate the sheep to sweater process.
-They will meet the sheep, compare the textures of several varieties of wool, learn the history and process of shearing sheep and experience wool spinning.
-Each student will comb and finger-spin wool and create yarn to take home.
+They will meet our sheep, compare several varieties of wool, learn the history and process of shearing sheep, try their hand at carding and spinning wool.
+Each student will create a piece of wool or yarn to take home.

 late fall and winter